Essential Google Analytics Website Metrics To Track

 Definition

 Average session duration measures the time users spend on your website per session.
-Good timing, like publishing engaging content during peak hours, increases duration, while lousy timing, such as low-activity periods, may reduce time spent.
+Good timing, such as publishing engaging content during peak hours, increases time spent, while lousy timing, such as low-activity periods, may reduce it.

 Why It’s Important

 Longer durations reflect high user engagement and interest in your content.
-Short durations indicate potential issues like irrelevant material or poor navigation.
+Short durations may indicate issues such as irrelevant material or poor navigation.
 Monitoring this helps refine strategies to captivate visitors and meet their needs effectively.

 5. Pages Per Session